codyjdalton/litstack/README.md

 ## Getting Started

+### Option 1: Clone the seed app

-You can clone the [clone the litstack seed](https://github.com/codyjdalton/litstack-seed) and get started right away.
-Or you can set up a project manually:
+You can [clone the litstack seed](https://github.com/codyjdalton/litstack-seed) and get started right away.
+Or you can set up a project manually.

+### Option 2: Start with a blank slate

-1. Create a project and install the Litstack core library:
+Create a project and install the Litstack core library.

 ```
 > mkdir my-project